|Woman|| ||Negative Example Taught|| ||The Rest of the Biblical Story |

 One final note: Who was the FIRST human Jesus choose to appear to after his resurrection from the dead?
 Peter?
 John?
 The other disciples?
 NO . . . it was Mary Magdalene!
 (Matthew 28:8-10)

-Mordecai learns of the plot, and alerts Esther.
-She, at great personal risk, decides to accept the role of confronting the King about the plot and begging for mercy for her people.
-She is successful in this matter.
+Mordecai, who learns about the evil, tells Esther about it.
+She, at great personal risk, decides to accept the role of confronting the King about the plot and begging for his mercy toward the Jews.
+Esther is ultimately successful in her efforts.
 Through a series of fortuitous events (no doubt orchestrated by God) and her wise handling of the circumstances, Haman is shown before the King to be the villain that he really is.
 In the end, Haman is hung on the gallows he had prepared for Mordecai.
-And the Jews of the kingdom are saved from extinction.

 What are the LESSONS from Esther?